Formal equivariant $\hat A$ class, splines and multiplicities of the index of transversally elliptic operators: The multiplicity index formula for a torus action

-For $g\in G$, denote by $M^g=\{x\in M; gx=x\}$.
-This is a manifold, which might not be connected.
-We say that $g$ is a vertex if there exists $x\in M^g$ with a finite stabilizer under the action of $G$ (if stabilizers are all connected, then the only vertex is $g=1$).
-We denote by $\CV(M)$ the set of vertices of the action of $G$ on $M$.
-This is a finite subset of $G$.
+We say that $g\in G$ is a vertex of the action of $G$ on $M$ if there exists a point $m\in M^g$ with finite stabilizer.
+Then the set $\CV(M)$ of vertices is a finite subset of $G$.
+If all stabilizers are connected, the set $\CV(M)$ is reduced to the identity element.